Common Name: Fennel, souf, anis

-Fennel is aromatic and is said to be a sattvic spice owing to the fact that it is a brain tonic and is cold in potency.
-Apart from being a main ingredient of cooking it is used in many Ayurveda formulations like dhanyapanchak vati, shatpatradi chooran, panchasakar chooran, madhumeh har yog etc owing to its wide range of therapeutic effects.
+It is aromatic and is said to be a sattvic spice owing to the fact that it is a brain tonic and is cold in potency.
+Apart from being the main ingredient of cooking it is used in many Ayurveda formulations like dhanyapanchak vati, shatpatradi chooran, panchasakar chooran, madhumehhar yog etc owing to its wide range of therapeutic effects.

-Fennel seeds alleviate kapha and vata & balances pitta.
+Fennel seeds alleviate Kapha and Vata & balance pitta.

 • Fennel seeds are chewed after meals to control bad breath and also help in digestion and prevent bloating.

-• It is natural fat buster and is diuretic so is helpful in obesity and water retention.
+• It is a natural fat buster and is a diuretic so is helpful in obesity and water retention.

-• Fennel seeds improves eye vision and relives eye strain and also improves memory
+• Fennel seeds improve eye vision and relieve eye strain and also improves memory